 July 28, 2018

-Pork, Italian, Oven Bake more
+Categories: Ground Beef Italian, Oven Bake, more

 "This is a variation of Alton Brown's baked meatballs.
 The original recipe calls for equal parts ground lamb, pork, and beef, but lamb is very expensive and not very commonly stocked at the grocery stores in my area, and I use pork sausage for the pork for an added flavor boost.
 These are wonderful morsels with a bread crumb coating that almost makes a delicious snap when you bite into them.
 I use plain or Italian flavored bread crumbs, whichever I have handy.
 The secret is to bake these up and out of the grease by using a secret weapon: a mini muffin pan."